Yearst61/Yearst61.github.io/_pages/about.md

 Investigated iPSC-induced differentiation of neurons.
 Studied the effects of different culture conditions and nutritional statuses on the maturity of induced differentiated neurons using single-cell electrophysiology recordings.
 Independently performed recordings and relevant data processing (Matlab).

 - *2021.7 - 2023.6*, School of Life Sciences, Wuhan University, China | Jing Yao Lab <br>
 Learned and participated in research about drug interaction on TRPV channels.
-Learned cell culture, molecular cloning, patch clamp, usage and data processing of related software.
+Learned cell culture, molecular cloning, patch clamp, usage and data processing of related software. <br>
 Learned and participated in research about glutamate release in hippocampus.
 Learned animal training,  immunohistochemistry, and data processing.

 # 📝 Project Experience